psctoolkit/psctoolkit/README.md

 - PSBLAS-EXT
 - AMG4PSBLAS

 All the relevant information can be found at: [psctoolkit.github.io](https://psctoolkit.github.io/).
+Moreover, it contains a version of the SUNDIALS library interfacing the PSCToolkit routines for linear algebra (distributed matrices and vectors), linear solvers and preconditioners.

 ## How to get